aibharata/arwes/docs/ROADMAP.md

+- Tasks are listed in the [project boards](https://github.com/arwes/arwes/projects).
 - The order in the lists does not represent priority.
-- Active items are represented with **bold**.
-- Tasks are listed in the [project boards](https://github.com/arwes/arwes/projects).

 ----